When workplace procedures are not followed, lives can be put at risk.

 CDPs such as Fluid Topics are focused on the user experience with technical content.
 They achieve this by connecting, collecting and transforming all that content into an intelligent knowledge hub, and then deliver that content to the user in a manner that is suited to the content channel and the device that the user has in their hand.

 To drive a truly efficient usage of technical documentation and reduce user risks, companies need to turn to CDPs that are specialized for technical content and benefit from dedicated capabilities.
 Such a CDP must:

 - Handle content in any format.
 A CDP for tech content can deliver a detailed and complex 3D graphic to a mobile device just as easily as it can deliver text.
 Audio and video content, checklists and image files – a CDP with advanced viewing and reading capabilities can ingest and render any type of content so that a technician is never left to guess the best option from incomplete information

-Thanks to a CDP, users will never again be at a loss for the right procedure to follow or the correct way to configure and service a machine.
+Adopting the right CDP means that users will no longer be at a loss for the right procedure to follow or the correct way to configure and service a machine.

 Focus on the User Experience to Reduce Risks

 Technical documentation and strict procedures exist to ensure user safety – yet that same documentation is only successful in this role if it is read and followed.

 New content delivery technologies like a CDP ensure that the right technical documentation is available to users whenever and wherever they need it.
 With a focus on the user experience and packed with features that make tech docs easy to access and read, it’s easier than ever for users to stick to the procedure, follow instructions, and keep themselves and others safe.